Learning to Think Fast and Slow for Visual Language Models: Experiments

-\paragraph{Hallucination.} Longer reasoning chains are known to have a higher risk of producing hallucinated answers.
+\paragraph{Hallucination.} Longer reasoning chains are known to have a higher risk of producing hallucinated answers~\cite{liu2025more}.
 We evaluate DualMindVLM as well as five other reasoning VLMs on HumbleBench~\cite{tong2025measuring}, a hallucination benchmark consisting of 22,831 multiple-choice questions and covering hallucinations in relation, attribute, and object.
 Notably, each question includes a ``None of the above'' option, requiring the model to not only recognize correct visual information but also refuse to choose when all answers are incorrect.
 Table~\ref{tab:humblebench} shows that DualMindVLM beats all the competitors by a clear margin across all hallucination types.
-These results strongly demonstrate the effectiveness of dual-mode thinking in tackling hallucinations.
+These results strongly demonstrate that developing dual thinking modes, rather than uniformly encouraging long reasoning, is more effective in mitigating hallucinations.

-\paragraph{Limitations.} The thinking mode auto-labeling strategy, which gives ``hard'' labels to slow and fast thinking, may introduce mode-selection biases tied to specific problem types.
-Figure~\ref{fig:analyisis_failurecase} shows a failure case where DualMindVLM fails to produce the correct answer---even though the model identifies the correct steps that would lead to the right answer.
-However, when the model is forced to adopt the slow thinking mode, i.e., inserting the long thinking prefix to the prompt, it generates a coherent, step-by-step reasoning process and arrives at the correct answer.
-This problem may be caused by that most chart-related tasks emphasize perceptual ability and therefore are linked to fast thinking.
-As a result, the model develops the bias to choose fast thinking when it comes to chart-related questions.
-This behavior resembles the mental shortcut in human's System-1 heuristics~\cite{kahneman2011thinking}---efficient yet occasionally biased.
+\paragraph{Limitations.} While DualMindVLM improves the balance between reasoning performance and inference efficiency, our framework primarily structures reasoning within the language space.
+As a result, the model relies on language-mediated reasoning rather than directly re-examining visual evidence during inference.
+This limitation may affect tasks that require fine-grained perceptual grounding or detailed visual verification.
+A promising future direction is to integrate our dual-mode framework with ``think-with-image'' mechanisms, enabling models to dynamically revisit visual features during the reasoning process while maintaining high computational efficiency.